UC-MACSS/persp-analysis/students/amos_tyler/observational-data_tyler.md

 Approaching this issue from the normative position that rule-skirting should be deterred, this study will improve understanding of a legal, ethically questionable practice.
 Once an initial understanding has been developed, it may be possible to develop techniques to identify irregular donations more quickly and allocate enforcement (or education) resources appropriately.
 Furthermore, the volume of irregular donation patterns across time may inform some analyses of successive policy reforms.

 ## Research Design
-Irregular donation patterns will be understood as any combination of the following behaviours (Globe and Mail 2007; Democracy Watch):
+Irregular donation patterns will be understood as any combination of the following behaviours (Globe and Mail 2007; Democracy Watch; CBC 2006):

    * Numerous donations just below various reporting thresholds;
    * Numerous donations by entities with shared features such as surname or postal code;